Jon Burrows: Sex discrimination tribunal

-Ormeau Road Incident
+Ormeau Road incident

-Burrows was a vocal critic of the Ombudsman’s handling of the 2021 Ormeau Road incident, where a PSNI officer was unlawfully suspended.
-He argued that the Ombudsman failed to investigate the actions of senior officers involved and instead pursued disciplinary charges against the suspended officer.
+Burrows was a vocal critic of the ombudsman's handling of the 2021 Ormeau Road incident, in which a PSNI officer was unlawfully suspended.
+He argued that the ombudsman failed to investigate the actions of senior officers involved, and instead pursued disciplinary charges against the suspended officer.
 Burrows contended that the suspension was politically motivated and not based on misconduct.

-Sexual Misconduct Allegations within the PSNI

-In 2022, the Police Ombudsman found that a PSNI officer had inappropriately initiated a personal relationship with a woman he met during a domestic abuse investigation.
-The officer received a final written warning for gross misconduct.
-Burrows defended the majority of PSNI officers, stating that such incidents should not be used to malign the entire force.